Diana-Kieru/Alphabet-Gird/README.md

 # Alphabet-Gird
-In this app, we are going to Display all alphabets.
+In this app, we are displaying all alphabets.
 This app might come in handy for kids who are learning the alphabets.